uwuLegacy/sierra-v2/README.md

 # Sierra

-Discord bot framework based on NestJS and SapphireJS.
+Discord bot framework/template based on NestJS and SapphireJS.